VLety/fastApiProject/README.md

 * Certbot as Let’s Encrypt SSL certificate manager [read more](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal)

 > [!Note]
 > What is the difference between [WSGI](https://wsgi.tutorial.codepoint.net/intro) and [ASGI](https://asgi.readthedocs.io/en/latest/) server interface specification?
 In simple words: WSGI is synchronous, handling one request at a time, and blocking execution until processing is complete.
 ASGI is asynchronous, handling multiple requests concurrently without blocking other requests.
-We know that FastApi is an asynchronous framework, so Uvicorn ASGI web server is an obvious choice.
+We know that FastAPI is an asynchronous framework, so Uvicorn ASGI web server is an obvious choice.

 > [!Note]
 > Using Nginx as a Proxy in front of your WSGI or ASGI server may not be necessary for PoC or Prototype approach, but is recommended for additional resilience and full-fledged production environment.
 Nginx can deal with serving your static media and buffering slow requests, leaving your application servers free from load as much as possible, add more security etc.